-When pollen is flying through the air on a summer breeze, foods that reduce allergy symptoms can be a lifesaver.
+When pollen is flying through the air on a spring or summer breeze, foods that reduce allergy symptoms can be a lifesaver.
 Eating specific compounds—such as the FoodTrients omega-3 fatty acids, curcumin, gingerol, oleuropein, and quercitin, as well as probiotics—go a long way toward reducing the swelling of nasal passages and the production of antihistamines.

 Omega-3 fatty acids are found in large, deep-water fish, whole grains, and nuts.
 You can also take omega-3 supplements daily to help fight inflammation.
 Curcumin is an ingredient of the spice turmeric.
 I have a few recipes using turmeric if you need some ideas for how to use this spice most commonly found in curry powders.

 Gingerol is an anti-inflammatory found in ginger.
 I love adding fresh, grated (peeled) ginger to stir-fries and chicken soup.
 Candied ginger is delicious when steeped in hot tea.
 Oleuropein (aka oleic acid), another anti-inflammatory, is found in olives and olive oil.
 Make a habit of sautéing vegetables in olive oil, adding it to soups, and drizzling it over salads to get your daily dose.
 Skin inflammation from bug bites or sunburns can be treated topically with olive oil or flaxseed oil.
 Aloe vera works wonders to fight skin redness and inflammation, too.